 Acharya mentioned that they can be captured or collected with the help of wet leather or to attract them butter or some drops of milk can be poured over a piece of meat.

 - After collection, they are stored in the earthen pot and filled with some amount of mud and freshwater.

-- Dried meat, chestnut, some algae, or pieces of lotus stem should be poured in a pot as a food for them.
+- Dried meat, chestnut, some algae, or pieces of lotus stem should be poured into a pot as food for them.
 Nowadays many aquariums use flour to feed them.

 - Some kind of animal fodder can be used to provide as a source for resting or sleeping in the aquarium.

-- Every 3 days, water should be replaced with a fresh one.
+- Every 3 days, the water should be replaced with fresh one.

-- After every 7 days, the earthen pot should be replaced with a new one and keep them away with some sought of contamination.
+- After every 7 days, the earthen pot should be replaced with a new one and keep them away from some sought of contamination.

 The classic methodology of JA/Leech therapy